KennethATaylor/mmequiv/README.md

-The goal of `mmequiv` is to provide users the ability to calculate standardized Morphine Milligram Equivalent (MME) doses for prescription opoiod medications for research purposes.
+The goal of `mmequiv` is to provide users the ability to calculate standardized Morphine Milligram Equivalent (MME) doses for prescription opioid medications for research purposes.

 `mmequiv`‘s API wrapper functions takes information about prescription opioids used by study participants and directly interfaces with the